Proud Boys: History and organization

 The organization has been described as a hate group by the Southern Poverty Law Center (SPLC) and NPR's The Takeaway.
 Criminologists have pointed to the Proud Boys initiation ceremonies, involvement in criminal and violent behavior, identifying apparel and tattoos, and other characteristics as consistent with street gangs.
 Spencer, McInnes and the Proud Boys have been described as hipster racists by Vox and Media Matters for America.
 McInnes says victim mentality of women and other historically oppressed groups is unhealthy, arguing that "[t]here is an incentive to be a victim.
 It is cool to be a victim."
-He sees white men and Western culture as "under siege" and described criticism of his ideas as "victim blaming".
+He sees white men and Western culture as "under siege" and described criticism of his ideas as victim blaming.
 According to the International Centre for Counter-Terrorism, their views have elements of the white genocide conspiracy theory.
-According to the Anti-Defamation League (ADL), the group is part of the alt-lite and is "overtly Islamophobic".
+According to the ADL, the group is part of the alt-lite and is "overtly Islamophobic".
 The ADL reports that "[i]deologically, members subscribe to a scattershot array of libertarian and nationalist tropes, referring to themselves as anti-communist and anti-political correctness, but in favor of free speech and free markets."
 In October 2019, members of the Denver chapter of the Proud Boys marched with members of the Patriot Front and former members of the neo-Nazi Traditionalist Worker Party.
 According to the ADL, "[t]hese relationships show the Proud Boys to be less a pro-western drinking club and more an extreme, right-wing gang."
 In early 2017, McInnes began to distance himself from the alt-right, saying their focus is race and his focus is what he calls "Western values".
 This rebranding effort intensified after the Unite the Right Rally.
-In 2018, McInnes was saying that the Proud Boys were part of the "new right".
+In 2018, McInnes said the Proud Boys were part of the "new right".